-Stoughton Hospital Addition and Renovation
+Stoughton Hospital ED Renovation & Expansion

 Stoughton Hospital underwent a 35,693 sqft construction project to renovate and add on to the existing Emergency Department (ED) to increase patient privacy in all patient rooms and in the registration area.
 The addition filled a two-story void underneath an overhang with new ED space and also included a new ambulance bay to the west of the existing structure.
-The renovation will allow for expansion of the Day Surgery Department from thirteen to seventeen beds and provide designated space for a growing Infusion Therapy Services product line.
+The renovation allowed for expansion of the Day Surgery Department from thirteen to seventeen beds and provide designated space for a growing Infusion Therapy Services product line.

 To keep the hospital fully operational, this project was completed in three main phases.
 Each phase took into account the space and room counts, guaranteeing all departments would remain running.
 With the existing hospital in such close proximity to the construction, the phasing also incorporates the hospital’s schedule when it comes to activities that create noise and vibrations.